jrgermain/Linux-Printer-Installer/README.md

 ### Is it free?

 Yes.
 Tuition is expensive enough as it is.
-Plus it's open-source!
+This script is also free as in freedom; do whatever you want with it!

 ### How do I use it?